mehtazoe/advtopicsproject24-25/README.md

 **Week 6: Daily Log of Activites**

-  Monday: Fill out Lake County STEM for Girls google forms
+  Monday: Fill out Lake County STEM for Girls google forms for my and Pritika's sessions.

   Tuesday: Edit Lake County STEM for Girls slideshow to get it ready for the event.